mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 A [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') is Enclosing iff:
-1, It has a [Block](#P-ParquetClassLibrary-Parquets-ParquetStack-Block 'ParquetClassLibrary.Parquets.ParquetStack.Block') that is not [IsLiquid](#P-ParquetClassLibrary-Parquets-BlockModel-IsLiquid 'ParquetClassLibrary.Parquets.BlockModel.IsLiquid'); or,
+1, It has a [BlockID](#P-ParquetClassLibrary-Parquets-ParquetStack-BlockID 'ParquetClassLibrary.Parquets.ParquetStack.BlockID') that is not [IsLiquid](#P-ParquetClassLibrary-Parquets-BlockModel-IsLiquid 'ParquetClassLibrary.Parquets.BlockModel.IsLiquid'); or,
-2, It has a [Furnishing](#P-ParquetClassLibrary-Parquets-ParquetStack-Furnishing 'ParquetClassLibrary.Parquets.ParquetStack.Furnishing') that is [IsEnclosing](#P-ParquetClassLibrary-Parquets-FurnishingModel-IsEnclosing 'ParquetClassLibrary.Parquets.FurnishingModel.IsEnclosing').
+2, It has a [FurnishingID](#P-ParquetClassLibrary-Parquets-ParquetStack-FurnishingID 'ParquetClassLibrary.Parquets.ParquetStack.FurnishingID') that is [IsEnclosing](#P-ParquetClassLibrary-Parquets-FurnishingModel-IsEnclosing 'ParquetClassLibrary.Parquets.FurnishingModel.IsEnclosing').

 ##### Returns